-An intangible asset is an identifiable non-monetary asset without physical substance.
+Intangible assets are identifiable non-monetary assets without physical substance.

 - Rights.
 Leases, distribution agreements, employment contracts, covenants, financing arrangements, supply contracts, licences, certifications, franchises.

 - Relationships.
 Trained and assembled workforce, customer and distribution relationships.

 - Intellectual property.
 Patents; copyrights; trademarks; proprietary technology (for example, formulas, recipes, specifications, formulations, training programs, marketing strategies, artistic techniques, customer lists, demographic studies, product test results); business knowledge — such as suppliers’ lead times, cost and pricing data, trade secrets and know-how.